varunelango/Search-Tasks/README.md

 ---
-### GET Catalog by Key
+### GET photos by limit and page
 ---

 Returns a JSON which has all the photo information for a particular term with a specified limit on the number of photos in the specified number of pages.
-Here we have set the default number of page to one
+Here we have set the default number of page to 1

 * **URL**

-`/search/<term>/<limit>/page
+`/search/<term>/<limit>/page`

 * **Method:**